chicagolandmesh/chicagolandmesh.org/README.md

 - Fork the repository and clone it locally.
 - Create a new branch for your feature or fix.
 - Ensure your changes do not damage or deface the website.
-- Submitted build guides MUST be in Markdown format and placed in the `/guides/builds` directory.
+- Submitted contributions must be in Markdown format located in the `docs` directory.
 - Commit your changes and push them to your fork.
 - Submit a pull request to the `main` branch of our repository.